 And then I would wake up.

 Working in fertility began as a detour in my life, but ultimately evolved into a calling.
-I've helped people begin families in a vast variety of ways, serving as an ear; an advocate; a strategist; a reproductive endocrinological encyclopedia; a friend; a disapproving-grandparent charmer; a genetic counselor; a legal advisor; a fertility medication courier and one-woman injection service in a pinch; and, in similarly dire straits, even once as an ovum donor for a friend.
+I've helped people begin families in a vast variety of ways, serving as an ear; an advocate; a strategist; a reproductive endocrinological encyclopedia; a friend; a disapproving-grandparent charmer; a genetic counselor; a legal advisor; a fertility medication courier and one-woman injection service in a pinch; and, in similarly dire straits, even once as an ovum donor for a client/friend.
 It was this final role that really drove home that I was not just helping people create families, but helping women become mothers.
 It was also this final role that made me take a good hard look at myself and what role I imagined motherhood would play in my life.

 The fact is, my girlhood was unusually long.
 It spanned about 15 years, starting at 18 and wrapping up around 33; in some respects it may never be over.
 Peter Pan DNA aside, I had to grow up really fast as a kid and although there were some idyllic aspects to my nuclear, privileged childhood, it was also filled with terror and devastating loss.
 For this reason, my life has felt like a patchwork of anachronism; for me, age has never been an appropriate indicator of where I actually was, emotionally or otherwise.